-ANZ's strong position in retail and commercial banking in Australia and New Zealand should continue to support its credit profile.
-This includes a strong market position in both residential home loans and retail deposits.

-As of June 30, 2023, the bank had market shares of about 13% for residential mortgages (ranked fourth) and 13% for customer deposits (ranked fourth) in Australia.
-(See chart 1.)
+ANZ's strong core retail and commercial banking business in Australia and New Zealand should continue to support its credit profile.
+As of Dec.
+31, 2022, the bank had about 61% of credit exposure to Australia, where it had strong market shares of about 13% for residential mortgages (ranked fourth) and 13% for customer deposits (ranked fourth).
+See chart 1.